 What You Need To Know

-The Virgin Diet is a weight loss book that is claimed to help you drop seven pounds in only seven days.
+To start, The Virgin Diet is a weight-loss book that is claimed to help you drop seven pounds in only seven days.
 However, in order to do this, you must drop seven major foods from your diet.
 This text was written by JJ Virgin CNS.
 According to the official website, she is a nutrition and fitness expert.
 This book focuses on the “secrets” behind weight gain and food intolerance.
-The Virgin Diet is 306 pages in length and can be purchased on Amazon for $15.66 (hardcover) or $13.59 (paperback).
-A Kindle version is also available for $11.99.
-Both women and men trying to lose weight can try The Virgin Diet.
+It is 306 pages in length and can be purchased on Amazon.
+Both women and men trying to lose weight can try the plan.
 Note that this diet is only for seven days.

 The Virgin Diet was initially released in 2012 and it’s fine for people of all ages.
 There are some helpful customer reviews posted on Amazon, and there is also an audio CD of this text available, but read on…

 “The first thing we found with The Virgin Diet is you must avoid the following foods; peanuts, eggs, soy, dairy, corn, sugar, gluten and artificial sweeteners.
 Unfortunately this makes your eating plan very restricted and too difficult for some dieters to handle,” says our Research Editor.